Tour Details at a glance

 A morning train up into the Western Ghats through spectacular gorges and rainforest brings us to Hampi where we get to explore the myriad sights and temples that make up the ruins of the Vijayanagar Empire's 15th century capital.
 On the evening of day 5, we take an overnight train to Mysore.

 A morning arrival into Mysore where we enjoy brunch at our hotel.
 We wander the vast halls of the splendid Mysore Palace and visit the amazing temples at Somnathpur, a short drive away through the countryside.
-We also visit Chaumundi temple and the colourful Devaraja Market.
-Don't miss the incredible evening illuminations at Mysore Palacewhich is lit up by more than 90,000 light bulbs.
+We also visit Chaumundi temple and the colourful Devaraja Market and you have the opportunity to take an Ayurvedic cooking class before we witness the incredible evening illuminations at Mysore Palace which is lit up by more than 97,000 light bulbs.
 Mysore is famous for yoga, being the home of the Shri K Pattabhi Jois Ashtanga Yoga Institute, so why not take a yoga class while we're here.

 Hotel: Royal Orchid Metropole